This document is for a development version of Ceph.

 orch apply prometheus --placement="3 host1 host2"

-results in two Prometheus daemons.
+The command immediately above results in two Prometheus daemons.

 service_type: prometheus placement: count: 3